iprincewill3/NYC-Airbnb-Data-Analysis/README.md

 * **Importing Python Libraries:**

-The first step on Jupyter Notebook was to import the Python libraries before accessing, cleaning, and transforming the datasets.
+The first step in Jupyter Notebook was to import the Python libraries before accessing, cleaning, and transforming the datasets.

 ```python
 import pandas as pd